Skip to main content

 • graphics

-• “The graphics are stunning, and the detail of the world is absolutely incredible.”
+• “The graphics are gorgeous, the world is so pretty and features varied ecosystems.”

 • “The graphics are extremely outdated — it looks like something from the early 2010s, and the optimization is poor.”

-• “The graphics look so 2016 even at extreme settings and the game still performs like shit.”
+• “The graphics look so 2016 even at extreme settings and game still performs like garbage.”

 • music